 Rock Tech Announces Additional Assay Results from Field Program

-This phase of the field program targeted the McVittie region, an area of the Georgia Lake lithium property that hosts a stacked pegmatite system with at least three lithium-bearing pegmatites.
-A total of six (6) grab samples were collected from outcropping areas, the results of which are presented in the following table:
+This phase of the field program targeted the area adjacent to the main resource zone, an area of the Georgia Lake lithium property that hosts indicated and inferred resources.
+A total of nine (9) grab samples were collected from the areas sampled in 2016 and from previously mapped, un-tested pegmatites.
+The assay results from these grab samples are presented in the following table:

 |